JWhy/2D-Singularity/README.md

 ## Some Maths ##

-The number of combination for a base
-*n* is equal to the faculty of *n*.
+The number of valid combinations for the described scenario of base *n* is equal to the faculty of *n*.
 In the class [CustomNumberSystem](src/de/jwiegratz/unique_numbers/CustomNumberSystem.java) you'll find the method **faculty(int n)**, which you can use to predetermine the size of the result set.